Account

 In practice, Google and Adobe did not stop the adoption of "to google" as a synonym for searching the web or "to photoshop" as shorthand for modifying images through digital means.
 Nonetheless, they police the use of these terms and continue to use them as proper trademark terms internally.
 As such, their continued efforts to maintain and protect their trademarks have resulted in continued legal protection for the terms.

 Have something in mind that you'd like to register as a trademark and not sure where to start?
-Rocket Lawyer Trademark Services can help you with the entire process, start to finish.
-If you need answers to specific trademark questions, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+Rocket Lawyer trademark registration services can help you with the entire process, start to finish.
+With a Rocket Legal+ membership, you get HALF OFF trademark services.
+If you need answers to specific trademark questions, a Rocket Legal Pro™ is an easy and reliable way to get affordable legal advice..

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.